avanzu/AdminThemeBundle/README.md

 	}
 ```

-install assets (preferably using symlink method but hardcopy works as well)
+Install assets (preferably using symlink method but hardcopy works as well)...

-	app/console assets:install --symlink
+	php app/console assets:install --symlink

-fetch vendors:
+... and fetch vendors:

-	 app/console avanzu:admin:fetch-vendor
+	php app/console avanzu:admin:fetch-vendor

 ### Upgrade notice
 Version >= 1.3 comes with pre packaged asset files located under `Resources/public/static/[prod|dev]`.
-So, there is no longer a strict requirement for bower and/or assetic.
+So, there is no
+longer a strict requirement for bower and/or assetic.
 The assetic groups hovever, are still there and should work as usual.

 ### Next Steps